benjivm/slack-house/README.md

 }
 ```

-So if I press play on a movie in Plex the webhook will be handled here:
+Pressing play on a movie or show in Plex sends a webhook to our `webhook/plex` endpoint which, if it passed validation, is handled in `app/Controllers/PlexController.php`:

 ```
 // Handle the Play event